RWS/studio-api-docs/apiconcepts/filetypesupport/dynamic_modifying_the_file_type_component_builder.md

 Modifying the File Type Component Builder
 ===

 The real-time preview is dynamic, i.e. it interacts with the editor.
 When users select a segment in the real-time preview, the corresponding segment in the editor gets highlighted automatically.
-Also, when users confirm a segment in the editor of <Var:ProductName> the real-time preview is updated accordingly.
+Also, when users confirm a segment in the editor of Var:ProductName the real-time preview is updated accordingly.
 Like all other preview types, the real-time preview needs to be referenced in the File Type Component Builder.

 Add the Real-Time Preview Name to the Resources
 --

 To implement the real-time preview we first need to make a few additions to the File Type Component Builder.
 In the first step, define the preview name in the resources file.
-This is the name that will be shown later in the combo box of the internal preview window of <Var:ProductName>.
+This is the name that will be shown later in the combo box of the internal preview window of Var:ProductName.
 Add the following entires to the resources file, which are going to be referenced in the File Type Component Builder later:

 ![RealtimeStaticPreviewName](images/RealtimeStaticPreviewName.jpg)